ClaireWilde/hackday-2017/socialcare/readme.md

 # <a href="https://public.tableau.com/views/CCQCareHomeRatings/CCQData?:embed=y&:display_count=yes&publish=yes">Our interactive tool</a>

-Using ,a href="htps://public.tableau.com">Tableau</a>, we built an interactive tool, so people can search for a care provider they have a particular interest in, for example.
+Using <a href="https://public.tableau.com">Tableau</a>, we built an interactive tool, so people can search for a care provider they have a particular interest in, for example.

 It can filter by region, so you can see how the big care home companies in your area are performing.